Langzzzzzz/MultipleChoiceQuestionApp/README.md

 # MultipleChoiceQuestionApp
 First android app to practice LinearLayout, Button click event and Toast event.

+## HOW THE APP LOOKS LIKE????
+ Here is the icon:

 ### TODO.....
   Loading interface....
   user log in....